 National Dog Month

 These furry friends are part of the family and provide opportunities for various advertisers to leverage.
 There are traditional options like local vets that could offer discounts for new clients.
 Local pet supply stores could create specific promotions as well.
-Dog spas and daycares may want to develop specials or branded ads about their services with pictures of their very happy customers.
+Dog spas and daycares may want to develop specials or branded ads featuring pictures of their very happy customers.

 Beyond these advertisers, pitch ideas to:

 Most of these ad ideas are visual in nature, which works great for over-the-top (OTT), social media and email.
-You can also recommend radio ads and SMS campaigns to expand the messaging.
+You can also recommend radio ads to expand the messaging.

 National Golf Month

-According to the National Golf Foundation, there are 119 million golfers in the U.S., which translates to one-third of the U.S. population over age 5 who have played golf!
-This growth was a 12% year-over-year increase.
+According to the National Golf Foundation, there are 138 million golfers in the U.S. Additionally, 47.2 million Americans over age 6 played on courses in 2024.
 That’s a broad audience that includes all demographics.

-Month-long campaigns to celebrate the world of golf would be great for retailers, public courses and pros that offer lessons.
+Month-long campaigns to celebrate the world of golf would be great for retailers, as well as public courses and pros that offer lessons.
 Advertisers can capture new golfers with promos for first-time purchases.
 They can also target existing customers with attractive promotions.

 Family Fun Month